Software-Genie/varnamer/README.md

 ## Getting Started

-Head over to [our website](https://varnamer.chat/) to download and try out the editor.
+Head over to [our website](https://varnamer.chat/) to download and try out the tool.

 ## Features